Single-Cell-Genomics-Group-CNAG-CRG/TonsilAtlas/README.md

 * 1-cellranger_mapping: scripts used to run cellranger in our cluster.
 It also contains QC metrics for different sequencing runs.
 * 2-QC: quaity control for the sequencing and mapping of raw data, filtering of poor-quality cells and genes, normalization, doublet detection, and batch effect correction.
 * 3-clustering: we followed a top-down clustering approach (see methods of our manuscript).
 Thus, the clustering is organized by levels, in which we move from general cellular compartments to granular cell types and states in a hierarchical and recursive fashion.
 In this notebooks we have also included the annotation, which was established in collaboration with the annotation team.
+* 4-revision: we include one folder with the analysis performed to answer each of the major reviews during the revision of the manuscript.
 Other more focused analysis include:

 * [Gene regulatory inference using pySCENIC](https://github.com/Single-Cell-Genomics-Group-CNAG-CRG/TonsilAtlas/tree/main/scRNA-seq/gene_regulatory_networks/pyScenic)